 - take or threaten to take your property unless it can be done legally; or

 - contact you by postcard.

 These actions include only a few circumstances in which a debt collector may be liable for violations of the FDCPA.
-As there are limits on the amount of time one can file a claim for FDCPA violations, seeking legal representation as soon as possible if one believes his/her rights have been violated is recommended.
+As there are limits on the amount of time one can file a claim for FDCPA violations, an individual should seek legal representation as soon as possible if he/she believes that his/her rights have been violated.

 If you believe that your rights protected under the FDCPA are being violated, the Nathan Baney can help determine if you are legally entitled to protection under the act.
-I am experienced at investigating claims against debt collectors whose activities violate FDCPA laws and representing consumers in Federal Court.
+As a debt collection abuse lawyer, I am experienced at investigating claims against debt collectors whose activities violate FDCPA laws and representing consumers in Federal Court.
 Filling out the contact form below the first step in the process.
 Nathan will contact you directly to discuss your case in more detail and provide additional information.